-- 57. Porter's 5 Forces model was based on a static, stable view of industry which ignores dynamic forces: - @Pages and References: Page 78 - a.
-Because industries in Porter's day were not very dynamic - b.
-Which can easily be dealt with by taking a dynamic perspective of the forces e.g. Innovation is a consequence of Rivalry - c.
-And so has outlived its usefulness, and should be replaced with something more up to date - d.
-Which was Porter's intention, because you have to "walk before you can run" - 58.
-Analysing key success factors leads one to ask the following two questions: - @Pages and References: Page 87 - a.
-What do customers want which we could supply profitably and what should the firm do to survive competition? - b.
-What do customers want and what type of operational changes should a firm implement to survive competition? - c.
-Which of the five forces of competition are critical for a firm's survival and how could the firm deal with them? - d.
-How should managers analyse information collected from the market and what should they do about it? - 59.
-The question "What do customers want?": - @Pages and References: Page 87 - a.
-Is not relevant because customers will show their preferences through their behaviour - b.
-Must be asked by managers, and an accurate answer obtained and understood, since it's the driving force behind generating profit - c.
-Can be outsourced to a Market Research company - d.
-Is best answered by ensuring that certain managers are educated in Marketing - 60.
-The question "What does a firm need to survive competition?": - @Pages and References: Page 87 - a.
-Can be addressed through analysis of competitors using all possible means, even at the edge of legality and ethics - b.
-Can be addressed by studying very carefully the two largest rivals in the industry - c.
-Requires an understanding of the current and future basis of competition specific to the industry - d.
-Can never be answered clearly, because competitors will not divulge what they are doing - 61.
-The value to managers of understanding key success factors is: - @Pages and References: Page 87 - a.
-Self-evident - b.
-Legitimate because it is accepted by the academic world - c.
-That it generates "generic strategies" which guarantee success - d.
+@Pages and References: Page 69 a.
+Is not relevant because customers will show their preferences through their behaviour \b.
+Must be asked by managers, and an accurate answer obtained and understood, since it's the driving force behind generating profit c.
+Can be outsourced to a Market Research company d.
+Is best answered by ensuring that certain managers are educated in Marketing 59.
+The question "What does a firm need to survive competition?": @Pages and References: Page 69 a.
+Can be addressed through analysis of competitors using all possible means, even at the edge of legality and ethics b.
+Can be addressed by studying very carefully the two largest rivals in the industry \c.
+Requires an understanding of the current and future basis of competition specific to the industry d.
+Can never be answered clearly, because competitors will not divulge what they are doing 60.
+The value to managers of understanding key success factors is: @Pages and References: Page 69 a.
+Self-evident b.
+Legitimate because it is accepted by the academic world c.
+That it generates "generic strategies" which guarantee success \d.
 To help maintain a strategic perspective of what needs to be done to survive, and help them avoid degenerating into a fire fighting approach